-StandingFirm® combines diagonal isometrics with traditional exercises to make sure weak/tight fibers aren't bypassed... but to also integrate functional movement.
+StandingFirm® combines the precision of diagonal isometrics with fast easy loading to make sure weak/tight fibers aren't bypassed... but to also integrates traditional exercises.
 No other product or method can do that.

 If you're conditioning for a sport ... a comprehensive approach includes both internal and external directions.
 Symmetry in rotation creates stability in movement.
 But it's perfectly ok to just work in one direction for targeted tightness...even though you load resistance in one direction the entire lumbo-pelvic-hip complex is working against resistance.